-Against the background of such deficit views of students in science specifically and of the public understanding of science more generally, my research agenda has been concerned with the tremendous skills exhibited in everyday praxis that allow individuals to become scientists, doctors, engineers, and so on although at some point in their life they "had misconceptions" and viewed the world much in the way those deficit-oriented studies depict.
-Concerning scientists and technicians, this has led me to begin anthropological studies concerned with graphs and the way in which these are used-read, produced, and made sense of-in the course of practical, everyday, ongoing work in scientific laboratories, scientific field research, and a variety of workplaces (Roth, 2003a).
+Against the background of such deficit views of students in science specifically and of the public understanding of science more generally, my research agenda has been concerned with the tremendous skills exhibited in everyday praxis that allow individuals to become scientists, doctors, engineers, and so on although, at some point in their life, they did 'have' 'misconceptions' and viewed the world much in the way those deficitoriented studies depict.
+Concerning scientists and technicians, this has led me to begin anthropological studies concerned with graphs and the way in which these are used read, produced, and made sense of-in the course of practical, everyday, ongoing work in scientific laboratories, scientific field research, and a variety of workplaces (Roth 2003a).
+That is, my research is not interested in the different interpretants and interpretations that readers might generate of and for the signs and sign complexes online science and science related articles make available but in the work itself that allows reading to selforganize such that it in fact can read a text as a science-related text rather than a piece of fiction.
+Reading constitutes largely invisible work, and bringing this work into the visibility of our scholarly discourse is an important part of my present endeavor.
+Anthropology is an appropriate science for studying this invisible lived work because it has the habit of coming to understand by making the familiar strange.

-Concerning lay science reading in the general public, as a high school teacher I have experienced time and again that students may become interested in science after picking up and discussing such works as Stephen Hawking's (1988) A Brief History of Time or Bruce Gregory's (1990) Inventing Reality: Physics as Language despite the fact that such works may not constitute easy readings.
-We know from the literature that everyday people generally may pick up science-related books and become interested in the subject more generally (Schummer, 2005).
-The following questions of interest to those working in the field of the public understanding of science and scientific literacy then poses themselves: What is it that allows just plain folks (an expression I borrow from Jean Lave) never interested in science before-and, in fact, turned away from science in and through their negative school experiences-to pick up a book on nanotechnology, read it, and become interested in science and regular consumers of texts on the topic?
-What is it that allows just plain folks to pick up a book or open a webpage and read science and science-related text although they do not have what science educators would consider the requisite "prior knowledge"?
-Proper answers to these questions have to begin with people actually bring to such first encounters, because only knowledge of what just plain folks actually do and think allows us to understand why some, upon encountering a science-related hyperlink, makes them read science and then become deeper entrained into the relevant scientific field.
+Concerning lay science reading in the general public, already when I was a high school teacher I experienced time and again that students may become interested in science after picking up and discussing such works as Stephen Hawking's (1988) A Brief History of Time or Bruce Gregory's (1990) Inventing Reality: Physics as Language despite the fact that such works often do not constitute easy reads.
+We know from the literature that everyday people generally may pick up science-related books and become interested in the subject more generally (Schummer 2005).
+The following questions of interest to those working in the field of the public understanding of science and scientific literacy then pose themselves: What is it that allows just plain folks (an expression I borrow from Jean Lave) never interested in science before-and, in fact, turned away from science in and through their negative school experiences-to pick up a book on nanotechnology, read it, and become interested in science and develop into regular consumers of texts on the topic?
+What is it that allows just plain folks to pick up a book or open a webpage and read science and science-related texts although they do not have what science educators would consider the requisite 'prior knowledge'?
+Proper answers to these questions have to begin with competencies that people actually bring to such first encounters, because only knowledge of what just plain folks actually do and think allows us to understand why some, upon encountering a science-related hyperlink, read the science-related text that they are led to and then become deeper entrained into the relevant scientific field.